weaveworks-liquidmetal/site/docs/community/support.md

 If you have found a bug, head to the [contributing](/docs/community/contributing) page :bug:.
 :::

-Once you have found a repo which you hope is the correct one, go to the `Issues` tab and click on `New issue`.
-You will be invited to select from 3 templates.
+Once you have found a repo which you hope is the correct one, go to the `Discussions` tab.

-Choose the `Request Help` one.
+1. **Search existing discussions.** If something similar already exists, please contribute to the conversation there.

+1. If you don't find anything, select `Q&A`, and click on `New discussion`.

-Start the title with `"How to ..."`, eg `"How to add SSH keys to my k8s cluster microvms?"`
+1. Start the title with `"How to ..."`, eg `"How to add SSH keys to my k8s cluster microvms?"`

-Try to fill in **as much detail as possible** on the ticket to avoid a lot of unnecessary back and forth with the community.
-The template will guide you towards the sort of information we will need at a minimum.
+1. Explain what you are trying to accomplish, what you have tried, and the behaviour you are seeing.

+1. Please include the exact the commands you're using, and all the steps you took to setup your environment.
+   Please ensure everything is formatted nicely with [code blocks](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/creating-and-highlighting-code-blocks).

+1. When providing verbose logs, please use either a Gist or [HTML detail tags](https://gist.github.com/ericclemmons/b146fe5da72ca1f706b2ef72a20ac39d).

 Once you have opened your ticket, drop a link to it in the [slack][slack] channel to get more people involved.

-Make sure any answers are captured in the ticket so it can help the next person :tada:.
+Make sure any answers are captured in the discussion so it can help the next person :tada:.

+It may turn out that it was a bug after all!
+In which case a new issue will be created, and the rest of the investigation will be tracked there.

 [coc]: /docs/community/coc
 [contrib]: /docs/community/contributing